PELVE from a regulatory perspective: Numerical case study

 The MSE-PELVE closely follows the PELVE curve of insurer $1$, so the relative changes for insurer~$1$ are near zero.
 With its large equity capital and asset amount, insurer $1$ acts as a market leader.
 However, small relative changes for the market leader under the MSE-PELVE are not a common feature, as we will see for model 2 in the next subsection.

-\fbox{\parbox{\textwidth}{\textit{Before we continue with model 2, let us conclude:} For model 1, where all insurers' distributions are of the same type (shifted lognormal minus gamma), all Multi-PELVE methods -- except the WC-PELVE -- yield similar results.
+\fbox{\parbox{\textwidth}{\textit{Before we continue with model 2, let us conclude:} For model 1, where all insurers' distributions are of the same type (shifted lognormal minus gamma), all Multi-PELVE methods -- except the extreme ones, namely WC- and BC-PELVE -- yield similar results.
 This is favorable for the regulator, as the choice of the Multi-PELVE method is practically inconsequential.}}